 I Corinthians 3:4 For while one says, I am of Paul; and another, I am of Apollos; are you not carnal?

 Paul says that division is a sign of carnality, which is synonymous, really, with worldliness.
 It may have different specific usage in meaning, but actually they are synonymous for one another, and what Paul said here is true because Jesus said in John 17 that it was His prayer that we be one with the Father.
 That is His purpose—to bring us in oneness with Him.
-Now when that occurs—because there is no carnality in God—and we are one with Him, there will be no carnality and therefore no division.
+When that occurs—because there is no carnality in God—and we are one with Him, there will be no carnality and therefore no division.

 I Corinthians 11:17-19 Now in this that I declare unto you I praise you not, that you come together not for the better, but for the worse.
 For first of all, when you come together in the church, I hear that there be divisions among you; and I partly believe it.
 For there must be also heresies among you, that they which are approved may be made manifest among you.